Alun Kyte

 Operation Enigma, which reviewed the unsolved murders of more than 200 sex workers and vulnerable women across Britain since 1986, continues to influence police investigations today and was described as the first step towards the creation of a violent crime database in Britain.

+In February 2023 Kyte was further convicted of historical sexual offences against a 9-year-old boy, which he committed in a violent campaign of rape, indecency and threats which began in the late 1980s and continued for five years.
+Kyte is imprisoned at HM Prison Onley as of May 2023 and continues to refuse to accept his guilt for any serious crime of which he has been convicted, except for one murder which was verified with a DNA link to him and which he eventually 'accepted his culpability' in.

 Early life

 Kyte was born in Tittensor, Stoke-on-Trent in 1964.
 He grew up in Stafford.
 Kyte was said to be a sickly youngster who suffered from severe asthma, and his family doted on him constantly.
 After leaving school he worked in a series of odd jobs and eventually became a lorry driver.
 He was described as a loner and was said to have a violent hatred of women and an unusual interest in prostitutes.
 He was rarely seen with women and often lived in hostels or bed and breakfasts.
 He would regularly travel hundreds of miles across Britain, telling acquaintances he was looking for work.
-He was known at several hospitals and surgeries as he'd seek medication for a number of complaints as he travelled around the country.
+He was known at several hospitals and surgeries, as he would seek medication for a number of medical complaints as he drove lorries around the country.